 This stimulus, affect, response sequence can be referred to as a scene - an SAR scene.
 Once a particular affect is triggered, however fleetingly, our conscious awareness of the physiological response appears to us as a feeling.
 We become aware that we feel excited, or angry, or fearful, because of the physiological response that occurs as a result of the affect being triggered.
 Such feelings (the conscious awareness of an affect) then prompt the retrieval of memories of similar incidents in the past.
-Often, this retrieval of past memories occurs below the conscious level to give rise to that lump in our throat or the butterflies in our stomache.
+Often, this retrieval of past memories occurs below the conscious level.
 We aren't necessarily actively thinking about these past events, they just rise in the mind to make us aware of how we feel.

 It is the mixing of the physiological response to this innate affect with the sum of all of our memories of experiencing this affect in the past which gives rise to an emotion (Nathanson 1992) as depicted in Figure 1.
-Where we can differ significantly from each other is at this higher level - that of our 'software'.
+Where we can differ significantly from each other is at this higher level - that of our 'software.'
 This 'software' is the collection of experiences, learning, and social conditioning that is held in our memory - it is the personal narrative upon which our identity has been constructed.
 It is at this software level that we are all emotionally unique.